 Actinobacteria thrive in woody conditions.
 They produce a lignocellulolytic (there’s a 2-dollar word for you) enzyme that effectively breaks down complex compounds like cellulose, chitin, lignin, and protein.

 Actinomycetes are a “nitrogen-fixing” bacteria, capable of breaking the bonds of organic nitrogen atoms.
 Once those bonds are broken, that nitrogen takes a more plant-usable ammonium or nitrate form.

 Aside from converting carbon and nitrogen, they can also convert other organically-bound nutrients like phosphorous.

 Pathogen & Pest Protection

 Actinomycetes exhibit certain antibiotic properties that can interfere with biochemical processes in targeted microorganisms.
-They can also OK all right great thank you no ma’am Great thanks you too byeproduce enzymes and toxins which can prevent pests from flourishing.
+They can also produce enzymes and toxins which can prevent pests from flourishing.

 Actinobacteria in soil can also help harden a plant’s own defenses.
 For instance, they can stimulate the plant’s production of protective phytoalexins (there’s another 2-dollar word) to prevent further damage by pathogens.